aneissofea/aneissofea/README.md

 ## Hi there 👋

-I'm Sofea, a self-taught developer based in KL.
+I'm Sofea, a self-taught developer based in KL, Malaysia.

 My background was Mechanical Engineering and I discovered my passion for programming after always wanting to see the algorithm/pattern behind things, and feeling smart in my coding classes.
 It is the only time I feel logical. ✨ I love using my creativity to connect people.
 Being self-taught was challenging, but I'm motivated by the excitement of learning new things and overcoming unfamiliar challenges.